AegisSSC/Football/Offense/Spread/RPO.md

 As an extension of Leveraged-Based RPOs, [[Marshall University]] developed the [[Movement-Based RPO]]s.
 However, unlike their counterparts, these are based solely on the post-snap read of the quarterback.

-The last type of RPO, which may be the most simple, was a development originally from [[Clemson University]]'s Offensive Coordinator [[Chad Morris]].
+The last type of RPO, which may be the most simple, was a development originally from Clemson University's Offensive Coordinator [[Chad Morris]].
 This type of RPO was known as the [[Numbers-Based RPO]] or Box-Count RPO.